 “I’m trying!”
 Zero grunted back.
 “Why don’t you pull me up then?!”

 “Are you kidding me?”
-Agnis asked baffled.
+Agnis asked, baffled.
 “With what ability?”

 Zero claws dug forward, pulling himself back up.
-It took a lot more out of him then he thought, but anything was better than hanging from the side anymore.
+It took a lot more out of him than he thought, but anything was better than hanging from the side anymore.
 “Then stop complaining.”
 Agnis clicked her teeth.